 The Top Reasons Consumers Prefer to Shop Online

-In 2020, convenience is the gold standard.
-34% of consumers say their online spending increased in Q3 — even while overall spending dropped.
+In 2021, convenience continues to be the gold standard.
+37% of consumers say their online spending has increased over the last three months of 2020 — even while overall spending dropped.
 Consumers favor shopping online for ease alone.
 In a few minutes, you can order a product, confirm payment, and see its shipping status from the comfort of your home or in the palm of your hand.

 Consumers want to easily compare products by price, reviews, and features and have become more discerning in the product selection process.
-For almost all product categories, consumers prefer to shop online.
-The only exception is essential products like groceries, cleaning products, and over-the-counter medicines — and one-third of consumers still buy these online.
+For almost all product categories, consumers prefer to shop online for greater variety.
+The only exceptions are essential products like groceries, cleaning products, and over-the-counter medicines and other items like beauty and personal care and alcohol.

-57% of consumers consider themselves “brand loyalists.”
+54% of consumers would describe themselves as brand loyal.
 So what’s the top reason that consumers buy from a specific brand?
-While consumers value superior quality, the most compelling is if the brand has consistently lower prices than its competitors, followed closely by if the product has the best reviews and ratings.
+Tied for first is consistently lower prices than competitors and superior quality over competitors, followed closely by good customer service.

-Amidst the COVID-19 pandemic, more consumers are shopping online to minimize potential exposure by avoiding physical stores.
-63% of consumers have a greater appreciation for Amazon now than they did before the COVID-19 pandemic; 58% of consumers say they are shopping on Amazon more frequently than they did before the pandemic, too.
+Despite decreased COVID-19 cases and strides in vaccine rollouts, more consumers are shopping online to minimize potential exposure by avoiding physical stores.
+60% of consumers have a greater appreciation for Amazon now than they did before the COVID-19 pandemic; 60% of consumers say they are shopping on Amazon more frequently than they did before the pandemic, too.

 Some specialty, limited-edition, or branded products are exclusively available online.
 In that case, online shopping is the only avenue for purchase.
 Some direct-to-consumer brands like Warby Parker, Casper, and Allbirds built huge businesses entirely online and have since expanded to physical stores.

-Consumers don’t want to sacrifice on the particulars, and they don’t have to.
-Whether it’s to cut costs, validate purchases with social proof, or have something delivered — or often all the above, online shopping is advantageous in more ways than one.
+Even with tighter budgets, consumers don’t want to sacrifice on the particulars — and they don’t have to.
+Whether it’s to cut costs, validate purchases with social proof, or have something delivered (or often all the above), online shopping is advantageous in more ways than one.